rwr-community-dev/_muttrah_map_project/README.md

 ## About

-A community-driven project involving multiple modders from the RWR community.Each contributor has created a portion of the larger map (see layer *work_sectors* in objects.svg).
+A community-driven project involving multiple modders from the RWR community.Each contributor has created a portion of the larger map (see *work_sectors*).

 ## Usage